-$^{\ast\ast}\mbox{Amount}$ includes variable compensation expense which was settled in shares in 2021.
+^{}Amount includes variable compensation expense which was settled in shares in 2021.

-Equity-settled share-based compensation expense increased in the current year due to higher than anticipated financial performance resulting in the unexpected vesting of the 2019 sharebased awards.
+Equity-settled share-based compensation expense decreased in the current year due to higher than anticipated financial performance resulting in the unexpected vesting of the 2019 sharebased awards in the prior year.

-The current year restructuring expense was largely driven by restructuring expenses in our production facilities and severance payments on two of our European operations and one facility in the United States resulting in a headcount reduction of 57.
+The current year net expense was largely driven by restructuring expenses in our production facilities and severance payments on five of our European operations resulting on a headcount reduction of 62.